archivy/awesome-archivy/README.md

 - Spaced Repetition: daily quizzes on your knowledge base, helping you retain information efficiently.
 - Integration to download Reddit content, for example.
+- Archivy-NLP: use AI to draw links and create structure around your knowledge base (work in progress by @Uzay-G).